itaysegev/PL_HW1/Material/Tutorials/pascal/overview.md

      BasicColor = Red ..
 Blue;
 ```

-* Important note - boundries are not enforced
+* Important note - boundaries are not enforced

 ---